Turpin of Brechin

 Turpin was a 12th-century bishop of Brechin.
-Turpin has come to the court of king William the Lion as early as 1170, when his name begins to appear in the charters of king William.
-He was elected to the see of Brechin in 1178, probably with the backing of king William, and consecrated in 1180.
-He is the first of the non-Gaelic bishops of Brechin.
+Turpin had come to the court of king William the Lion as early as 1170, when his name begins to appear in the charters of king William.
+He was elected to the see of Brechin in 1178, probably with the backing of King William, and consecrated in 1180.
 His death date is not known, but it was certainly before the year 1198.
-He was succeeded by another Norman called Radulphus.
+He was succeeded by Radulphus.